afalkenberg/APB_I2C_MULTI/README.md

 * write is 1
 * read is 0

+With this we have the following definition:

 - bit-0 sets read / write of interface-0
 - bit-1 sets read / write of interface-1
 - ...
 - bit-(num_i2c-1) sets read / write of the last populated I2C interface.

+### BUSY 0x018
+The address 0x018 contains upto 32 BUSY flags.
+This is a read only bit which shows which I2C is busy.
+We technically never read any of this because the statemachine already takes care of it.

+- bit-0 shows if interface-0 is busy
+- bit-1 shows if interface-1 is busy
+- ...
+- bit-(num_i2c-1) shows if the last populated I2C interface is busy.

+### NEXT_WRITE 0x01C
+The address 0x01C contains upto 32 NEXT_WRITE flags.
+This shows when the next byte can be written to the write register.
+We are not using this bit either because the statemachine takes care of it.

+- bit-0 shows that we can write the next byte to interface-0
+- bit-1 shows that we can write the next byte to interface-1
+- ...
+- bit-(num_i2c-1) shows that we can write the next byte to the last populated I2C interface.

+### NEXT_READ 0x020
+The address 0x20 contains upto 32 NEXT_READ flags.
+This bit shows that the next byte was received and can be read out.
+We are not using this because the statemachine takes care of it and we have upto 8 registers for data.

+- bit-0 shows that the next byte from interface-0 is available
+- bit-1 shows that the next byte from interface-1 is available
+- ...
+- bit-(num_i2c-1) shows that the next byte from the last populated I2C interface is available.

+### ACK_ERROR 0x024

+The address 0x24 contains upto 32 ACK_ERROR flags.
+This bit shows that the was an ACK error.

+- bit-0 shows the ack error from interface-0
+- bit-1 shows the ack error from interface-1
+- ...
+- bit-(num_i2c-1) shows the ack error from the last populated I2C interface.